Can you imagine getting to your school or workplace in flying cars like the Jetsons!

 VTOL may bring several benefits to air transportation despite its current complexity.
 Ideally, this technology will allow aircraft to be more flexible, as they now can land anywhere and do not have to land at an airport.

 Flying cars do have their challenges.
-It will require the construction of 'vertiports' -- airports designed for small VTOL aircrafts.
+It will require the construction of 'vertiports' -- airports designed for small VTOL aircraft.
 Also with many flying cars navigating the airspace, there are concerns about noise pollution and traffic control.
 Uber is partnering with NASA to work on issues related to air traffic control.

 Source: The Verge, Wired, Space.com, Reuters